SUU-Chaos-Mesh-OTel/Chaos-Mesh-OTel/README.md

 ### Summary

-The environment configuration combines Minikube (for local orchestration), Chaos Mesh (for failure injection), Istio (for service control), and Prometheus/Grafana (for monitoring).
+The environment configuration combines Minikube (for local orchestration), Chaos Mesh (for failure injection), and Prometheus/Grafana (for monitoring).
 The Google microservices demo provides a realistic workload.
 This setup enables safe, repeatable experiments to test the impact of failures and explore how Deep Q-Learning can optimize policy responses in dynamic and uncertain environments.

 This section describes the setup and configuration steps taken to prepare the experimental environment for Chaos Mesh experiments.